 Living relatives believe it is their filial duty to ensure their departed relatives have a comfortable life in the next world.
 To that end, each family will purchase and burn paper offerings.
 The hope is that these will find their way to the departed family members.
 Open grassy patches beneath apartment blocks, public corridors, sometimes even street pavements in the town areas, are considered suitable places to do this.

 Entertain the guests

 The custom of preparing and serving elaborate meals, usually vegetarian, for the visiting ancestral spirits continues today.
 Indeed, empty seats are set aside at family tables for “the guests”.
 As a child, I was a tad spooked by this and would look around the kitchen anxiously, especially if I was visiting my Chinese neighbours’ homes around dinnertime.
 To this day, if I’m having dinner alone at home during the Hungry Ghost Festival, the TV will be on full blast!

 Entertainment also needs to be provided for the special guests.
-You may have noticed large tents set up in open fields in HDB estates and community centres, and in Chinatown, to host dinners and auctions.
+Large tents are often set up in open fields in HDB estates and community centres, and in Chinatown.
+These play host to dinners and auctions.
 Full-length performances of Chinese opera, complete with live orchestras, tell tales of folklore and historic battles.
 By contrast, the contemporary getai (live stage performances) feature song and dance stories of gods and goddesses and bawdy stand-up comedy.
-Everyone is welcome at these events, although the unspoken rule is that the front row seats are reserved for “the guests”!
+Everyone is welcome, although the unspoken rule is that front-row seats are reserved for “the guests”!

 Adapting to the 21st century